firoagni/ai-development-tutorials/ai_solution_building_guide.md

     - Are all API parameters suggested by AI are valid and correctly typed?
     - Is the command AI is keen to execute even allowed?

-    <em>One effective ways to validate AI outputs is to use [structured outputs](https://platform.openai.com/docs/guides/structured-outputs).
-Instead of having the AI return free-form text that you then need to parse and validate, structured output is a feature that let you define a strict JSON schema and the LLM will generate responses in that exact format.</em>
+    <em>Instead of LLM returning free-form text that you then need to manually parse and validate, use [structured outputs](https://platform.openai.com/docs/guides/structured-outputs) — a feature that lets you specify a JSON schema and force the LLM to return output that exactly matches that schema.
+Think of it like asking the LLM a question but requiring it to fill out a specific form with the answer.
+Advantage: You can add validators for each field to ensure the data meets your requirements.</em><br><br>

 - **Human in the Loop for Critical Actions**: Require manual approval before the AI can:
     - Delete anything